-As regards the continuity of the business in the event of unexpected situations which might break off the work of any of our critical factories, Grifols has alternative premises which would allow on-going operations at an acceptable level during the contingency.
-As for information technology services, a number of measures have been implemented to face up to contingency situations.
-All the procedures which are considered critical are backed up by the most appropriate technology in each case.
-Apart from this, a replication system between the centers in Spain and the United States has been implemented for some services.
-For the others there is a crisis recovery plan enabling service to be given to the entire Group in contingencies.
+As regards the continuity of the business in the event of unexpected situations which interrupt the work at any critical factory, Grifols has alternative premises which would allow on-going operations at an acceptable level during the contingency.
+As for information technology services all critical procedures are backed up.
+On the other hand, all the services are replicated or included in a crisis recovery plan enabling service to be given to the entire Group in contingencies.